cloudera/opdb-docker/README.md

 # OPDB Docker
 ===============

-This configuration builds a docker container to run HBase, Zookeeper, Omid and Apache Phoenix.
+This configuration builds a docker container to run Apache HBase, Apache Zookeeper, Apache Omid and Apache Phoenix.

 Before you begin